-Short-term interest rates on the European money market remained in negative territory in March 2018, which was the effect of the expansionary monetary policy of the ECB and high euro area banking system liquidity.
-The overnight interest rate on the euro area banking market, EONIA, ended the month of March at -0.35%, and the six-month EURIBOR stood at -0.27% (Figure 24).
-The risk premium for Croatia did not change significantly during March, standing at 90 basis points at the end of the month, nearly equal to that of Romania and Hungary (Figure 25).
+Short-term interest rates on the European money market remained in negative territory in May, reflecting the expansionary monetary policy of the European Central Bank and high euro area banking sector liquidity.
+The six-month EURIBOR stood at -0.27% at the end of May, and the overnight interest rate on the euro area banking market, EONIA, stood at -0.35% (Figure 24).
+The risk premiums for European emerging market economies rose slightly in May.
+The risk premium for Croatia (CDS) thus rose by 13 basis points and, after almost six months, reached over 100 basis points (Figure 25).